Barcelona in 3 Days: tips, what to see, and much more

 Say goodbye to Barcelona with two options: Magic Fountain or Caixaforum

 To say goodbye to this last day and leave this beautiful city with a good taste in your mouth, I have prepared one last plan for you.
-Precisely in the area where you are, in Plaza España, every Thursday, Friday and Saturday there is a light and water show at the Magic Fountain, which starts at 9 pm.
+Precisely in the area where you are, in Plaza España, every Thursday, Friday and Saturday there is a show of lights and water starting at 9 p.m. in the Magic Fountain.

 For an hour, the fountain creates figures with water and light effects accompanied by music and all kinds of visual effects.
 An ideal plan whether you come as a couple or with children, and what's more, it's completely free.